 Robert Challe (1659-1721) was a well-educated soldier and writer.
-He wrote one of the best expositions of natural religion deism.
 A good introduction to his ideas is the epilogue in the last section of his Militaire philosophe ou Difficultes sur la religion proposes au R. P. Malebranche (Oxford: The Voltaire Foundation,1983), 345-351.
 A discussion of the book’s ideas is in C. J. Betts, Early Deism In France (The Hague: Martinus Nijhoff Publishers, 1984), 137-156.

 A. J. B. Chapuis was a former priest who married during the French Revolution.
 He was a government administrator during the French Revolution.
 He often gave talks to the Theophilanthropists and founded their first school.
 A good introduction to his ideas is the short pamphlet De l’origine du culte des théophilantropes (Paris, year VI).